benjamingwynn/cv/document.md

 - Strong technical communication abilities showcased by contributions to several development forums.
 - Proven strategist, focusing on company-wide improvements in development and project management systems.
 - Committed advocate for modern practices in the software development process.
-- Experienced mentor, onboarding developers of varying skill levels and standardizing the team processes.
+- Experienced mentor, onboarding developers of varying skill levels and standardising the team processes.

 ## Professional Experience